KaffeinatedKat/sxmo_swaylock/README.md

 - Everything from [swaylock-effects](https://github.com/jirutka/swaylock-effects) (I have not tested that everything works)
 - On screen 10 digit keypad for touchscreens
+- Basic swipe gestures to toggle the keypad (via --swipe-gestures)

 Current implementation is not polished, but in it's current form suffices as a lockscreen and is better than what sxmo has by default.